jabarhabashi1/jabarhabashi1/README.md

 ---

-## 🔍 GUEST EDITOR & PEER REVIEWER
+## 🔍 **GUEST EDITOR & PEER REVIEWER**

--	Guest Editor, Journal of Asian Earth Sciences: X (May 29, 2025 – Present)
+-	**Guest Editor**, Journal of Asian Earth Sciences: X (May 29, 2025 – Present)
--	Reviewer for journals including Remote Sensing Applications: Society and Environment, IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, Earth Science Informatics, Scientific Reports, Environmental Monitoring and Assessment, npj Heritage Science, Geomechanics & Geophysics for Geo-Energy & Geo-Resources, Environmental Geochemistry & Health, Sensing and Imaging, Geoscience Frontiers, and for the 2025 IEEE-IGARSS 2025.
+-	**Reviewer** for journals including Remote Sensing Applications: Society and Environment, IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, Earth Science Informatics, Scientific Reports, Environmental Monitoring and Assessment, npj Heritage Science, Geomechanics & Geophysics for Geo-Energy & Geo-Resources, Environmental Geochemistry & Health, Sensing and Imaging, Geoscience Frontiers, and for the 2025 IEEE-IGARSS 2025.

 ---